AlexandrePereon/AlexandrePereon/README.md

 <pre>
-💻 I am a second year student in a Computer Science Master's degree program 📝 I have a strong interest in Web development, Artificial Intelligence or even Project Panagement 🔭 Working on different Chrome Extension, Web Project, Cybersecurity 🌟 Main languages: Python, JavaScript
+💻 I am a second year student in a Computer Science Master's degree program 📝 I have a strong interest in Web development, Artificial Intelligence or even Project Management 🔭 Working on different Chrome Extension, Web Project, Cybersecurity 🌟 Main languages: Python, JavaScript
 🤔 I am actively seeking an internship aboard from July to October 2024</b>, this is <a href="https://alexandrepereon.fr/assets/PEREON%20Alexandre%20-%20resume.pdf" target="_blank">MY RESUME.</a>